chamons/comfy-hotreload/README.md

 There is a WebAssembly Component Interface file (`wit/interface.wit`) which contains a simple stateless interface to a portion of macroquad.
 Each frame is passed the state of the mouse and keyboard and returns a vector of draw instructions.
 These instructions are then executed within the launcher host.

 As we want to arbitrarily reload the game, the global state of the graphics stack and window must not be lost.
 This is why the Game does not directly use macroquad.

-Note: It would be possible to have the game web assembly directly call exposed interfaces to invoke macroquad, but it was decided to use a set of commands to keep the FFI boundary from being too "chatty".

 ## Why not just use hot-lib-reloader-rs